herrscherEmerald/calculatorGUITkinter/README.md

 # calculatorGUITkinter
-VSC-designed calculator with Tkinter GUI: Adding subtracting, multiplying, and dividing.
+VSC-designed calculator with Tkinter GUI and Python: Adding subtracting, multiplying, and dividing.